Robert Mallet-Stevens

-Robert Mallet-Stevens (24 March 1886 – 8 February 1945) was a French architect and designer.
+Robert Mallet-Stevens (24 March 1886 – 8 February 1945) was a French architect, designer, production designer and professor.
+A retrospective of Mallet-Stevens' work was held by Centre Pompidou in 2005.

 Early life

-Mallet-Stevens was born in Paris.
-His father and his grandfather were art collectors in Paris and Brussels.
-His great-uncles were the Belgian painters Joseph Stevens and Alfred Stevens.
+Robert André Mallet was born on 24 February 1886 in the 8th arrondissement of Paris to Maurice André Mallet, an art trader and paintings expert, and Juliette Léopoldine Joséphine Amyuthe Lucie Catherine Anaïs Stevens.

+Through his mother Mallet-Stevens was a member of Brussels Stevens family, and was the grandson of the art dealer Arthur "Graham" Stevens, and the nephew of Adolphe Stoclet and Georges Hébert.
+Mallet-Stevens was also the great-nephew of the painters Alfred Stevens and Joseph Stevens, and the cousin of the painter and stained-glass artist Jean Hébert-Stevens.
+Mallet-Stevens' father and grandfather were art collectors in Paris and Brussels.

-He received his formal training at the École spéciale d'Architecture in Paris between 1903 and 1906.
+Mallet-Stevens received his formal training at the École spéciale d'Architecture in Paris between 1903 and 1906.
 He was primarily interested in collaboration between different art forms according to the precepts established by Viollet le Duc who had created the school with Émile Trélat in 1865.
 At the school he wrote Guerande about relationships between the different forms of art.